Infinitely Losing My Edge

 I was there.

-I was the first guy playing The Fugs to the jazz kids.
+I was the first guy playing Mandrill to the electroclash kids.

 I played it at the Troubador.